 Basic installation is fairly straight forward.
 However, Hipshot does not provide any instructions and this job is best left to a professional tech for optimal results.
 Checkout our repair price list for any questions on the cost of installation.

 If you would prefer to install it yourself, here are some helpful hints: The first thing one might notice upon removing the stock bridge is that the hipshot only utilizes four screws, leaving an open hole in the body that was once occupied by the fifth mounting screw of the original.
 This unused hole can be filled if desired but it will be covered by the footprint of the new bridge.

 Please also note that the screws included with the bridge are flat on top while the original screws are rounded.
 Be sure to use the screws included with the replacement bridge to avoid any issues should correct intonation require positioning the saddle over the screw head.
 Take care to avoid stripped and broken screws.

 One might also notice a shallow cavity routed into the body underneath the bridge to accommodate the original design.
 While an argument can be made for filling in this cavity before installing the new bridge, it is not mandatory as the new bridge covers it and nothing is visible after installation.

-Lastly, make sure that your properly reinstall the bridges string ground wire before screwing on the new bridge.
+Lastly, make sure that you properly reinstall the bridge’s string ground wire before screwing on the new bridge.
 Proper continuity is essential to prevent excessive noise from the electronics when plugged in.